ess-dmsc/nexus-constructor/GETTING_STARTED.md

 This component will need a name, which correlates to the group name in the NeXus file.
 In this example, we will name it `source1`.

 As you can see highlighted in the documentation, we can add a field to describe the source.
 To do this, select the "add field" button.
-This will add a blank field in the list below it.

 ![](resources/images/Selection_005.png)